HIV/AIDS in the United States: Public health policies

-Since the beginning of the HIV/AIDS epidemic, several U.S. presidents have attempted to implement a national plan to control the issue.
+Since the beginning of the HIV/AIDS epidemic, several US presidents have attempted to implement a national plan to control the issue.
 In 1987, Ronald Reagan created a Presidential Commission on the HIV Epidemic.
 This commission was recruited to investigate what steps are necessary for responding to the HIV/AIDS outbreak in the country, and the consensus was to establish more HIV testing, focus on prevention and treatment as well as expanding HIV care throughout the United States.
 However, these changes were not implemented during this time, and the commission recommendations were largely ignored.

 Another attempt to respond to the HIV/AIDS outbreak took place in 1996, when Bill Clinton established the National AIDS Strategy, which aimed to reduce the number of infections, enhance research on HIV treatment, increase access to resources for people affected by AIDS, and also alleviate the racial disparities in HIV treatment and care.
-In Vancouver, the 11th International AIDS Conference highlighted the effectiveness highly active antiretroviral therapy (HAART), thus creating a new period of optimism.
+In Vancouver, the 11th International AIDS Conference highlighted the effectiveness of highly active antiretroviral therapy (HAART), thus creating a new period of optimism.
 1996 would mark the first year since the beginning of the epidemic that the number of new HIV/AIDS cases would decline.
 AIDS was now no longer the leading cause of death in Americans aged 25-44, although it remained the leading cause of death for African Americans in this age group.
 The AIDS Memorial Quilt would be displayed in its entirety for the last time on the National Mall in October 1996.
-1997 would mark the first time that the number of AIDS-related deaths would substantially decline, with the U.S. Centers for Disease Control and Prevention (CDC) reporting a 47% decline in AIDS-related deaths compared to the previous year.
+1997 would mark the first time that the number of AIDS-related deaths would substantially decline, with the US Centers for Disease Control and Prevention (CDC) reporting a 47% decline in AIDS-related deaths compared to the previous year.
 The effectiveness of drug therapy such as HAART would be credited for this significant decline in new cases and deaths.